kather1neZhang/procedural-world-generator/README.md

 **CS 61B: Data Structures** at **UC Berkeley**.

-The system procedurally generates explorable worlds from user-provided seeds and supports interactive gameplay, persistence, and additional custom features.
+The system procedurally generates explorable worlds from user-provided seeds and supports interactive gameplay, persistence, and custom ambition features.
 The project emphasizes software engineering practices, system design, and managing code complexity in a large codebase.